 As mentioned above, Ambien was created for the short-term treatment of insomnia.
 It is not designed for long-term or chronic insomnia.
-Its sedative qualities may lead to rebound insomnia symptoms if the brain becomes reliant on this drug, to coax it into sleep and relaxation.
+Its sedative qualities may lead to rebound insomnia symptoms if the brain relies on this drug to coax it into sleep and relaxation.
 The psychological withdrawal symptoms, such as panic attacks and anxiety, could last longer than the physical withdrawal symptoms.

 People experiencing acute alcohol withdrawal could experience severe withdrawal symptoms in the first few weeks after they stop drinking.
 At this point, the person is at the highest risk of developing delirium tremens (DTs), temporarily losing consciousness, or having seizures.
 All of these can be fatal if not treated by medical professionals.

-Despite the benefits for individuals who suffer from insomnia, Ambien’s dangers can be significant or even deadly.
+Despite the benefits for individuals suffering from insomnia, Ambien’s dangers can be significant or deadly.
 Quite often, there are cases dubbed “Ambien blackouts” that happen, and Ambien can cause a range of other adverse side effects.

 Ambien blackouts can be very scary, but they’re not entirely uncommon with the use of this prescription drug.
 There are countless anecdotal reports of individuals doing everything from preparing meals to having sex while on Ambien, then having no memory of it the next day.

 Sleepwalking (somnambulance) and sleep eating is also common when under the influence of Ambien.
-When a user combines Ambien and alcohol, these risks are even more significant.
-The risk of a ambien and alcohol blackout becomes especially dangerous when individuals do things like driving while on Ambien.
+When users combine Ambien and alcohol, these risks are even more significant.
+The risk of an Ambien and alcohol blackout becomes especially dangerous when individuals do things like driving while on Ambien.

-There have even been serious crimes committed during which people say they were using Ambien, and they claim to have no memory of what happened.
-The risk of an Ambien blackout is highest in people who take the drug and then don’t go straight to bed.
+There have even been serious crimes committed during which people say they were using Ambien and claim to have no memory of what happened.
+The risk of an Ambien blackout is highest in people who take the drug and don’t go straight to bed.